Mō ngā raru ā-toto

 Support for people with bleeding disorders and Hepatitis C

-HFNZ devotes special care to supporting people who were infected with hepatitis C through 'Bad Blood'.
-For an interesting look at the history of 'Bad Blood', and the role of people with haemophilia in New Zealand advocating for themselves, HFNZ Life Member Mike Carnahan has published Allies or Enemies, available free as a PDF or download for iPhone, iPad, or Android.
+HNZ devotes special care to supporting people who were infected with hepatitis C through 'Bad Blood'.
+For an interesting look at the history of 'Bad Blood', and the role of people with haemophilia in New Zealand advocating for themselves, HNZ Life Member Mike Carnahan has published Allies or Enemies, available free as a PDF or download for iPhone, iPad, or Android.

 Other Support for People with Hepatitis C